 Cash consists of cash and cash items on hand, noninterest-bearing deposits and amounts due from other banks, reserves deposited with the Federal Reserve Bank, and interest-bearing deposits with other banks.
 Federal funds sold consist of overnight investments of excess funds with other financial institutions.
-Due to the Federal Reserve Bank's intervention into the funds market that has resulted in a low overnight funds rate, the Company has continued to maintain the majority of its excess funds with the Federal Reserve Bank.
-The Federal Reserve Bank pays interest on these funds based upon the lowest target rate for the maintenance period, which was 0.25% during 2021 and decreased 1.50% during 2020 from 1.75% to 0.25%.
+The Company has continued to maintain the majority of its excess funds with the Federal Reserve Bank.
+The Federal Reserve Bank pays interest on these funds based upon the lowest target rate for the maintenance period, which increased during 2022 from 0.25% to 4.50%.
+The rate was 0.25% during all of 2021.

-(1) Refer to the "Reconciliation of Tangible Book Value per Common Share (non-GAAP)" Table evaluate the financial condition and capital strength of the Company.
+(2) Tangible book value per common share is stockholders' equity less goodwill and intangible assets, net, divided by common shares outstanding.
+This amount is a non-GAAP financial measure but has been included as it is considered to be a critical metric with which to analyze and evaluate the financial condition and capital strength of the Company.
 This measure should not be considered a substitute for operating results determined in accordance with GAAP.